joevandyk/joevandyk.github.com/_drafts/2013-08-24-store-page-views-in-postgresql.md

 FWIW, storing 5 weeks of page views takes up 3.5 gigabytes for us (including indexes).
 I figure I have about a year before I'd need to start worrying about splitting the page view data into a separate database, assuming our traffic keeps increasing at the current rate.

+Our company may be working with a graduate university team to build a UI for analyzing this data.
+Essentially a mini Google Analytics tailored to our business.
+Hoping to open source it.